 Master of Science in Accounting graduates can work in public accounting or private accounting.
 Students develop critical thinking, data analysis and research skills, and build specialized areas of knowledge.
 Many MSA graduates become certified public accountants (CPAs).
 For those who want work as a public accountant, the MSA degree satisfies the fifth-year educational requirement for taking the CPA exam.
 The program also prepares graduates for roles as internal auditors, managerial accountants, tax examiners, budget analysts, and government auditors.

-Required MSA courses are taught in Bellevue at the Eastside Leadership Center, and electives courses are offered at the ELC or the Bothell campus.
+The MSA program is offered at our Bothell campus.
 The program begins each September.
 Core courses are typically taught autumn, winter, spring and summer quarters on weeknights from 6:00 p.m. - 9:30 p.m.
 We also offer some electives on Saturday mornings.

 Apply now for this autumn's admission.
 To learn more about the program and how to apply, join us for the MS Accounting Information Session by registering at the link on the right of this page.